Clinical and counseling psychology – degrees and career options

 - Undergraduate degrees are available on campus, online or as hybrid programs.
 Contact schools directly for the exact cost of tuition in these options.

 - For 4-year online bachelor degrees fees for in-state students vary considerably, but most seem to cost around $27,000.

 - For on-campus bachelor degrees, you can expect to pay between $12,000-$40,000 a year in tuition.

 - Financial assistance is available to students who meet eligibility criteria.
 Visit Federal Student Aid Office website for information on federal aid, scholarships, grants, loans – for all levels of study.

 Should you wish to study clinical psychology at the graduate level but you don’t have a bachelor’s in psychology, you may find that completing some psychology classes is required to be considered for enrollment in some programs.
 These classes commonly include abnormal psychology, developmental psychology, and social psychology.
 Many graduate programs will also request that you take the GRE test as part of your application and submit academic transcripts and a letter of academic recommendation from a professor or tutor that knows your work from your undergraduate studies.

-At the master’s level you have two tracks available to choose from Master of Arts (M.A.) or a Master of Science (M.S.) in clinical psychology.
+At the master’s level, students can select either Master of Arts (M.A.) or a Master of Science (M.S.) in clinical psychology.
 These qualifications differ in their specific focus and in some coursework that is contained in the separate programs.
 The M.A. program provides a greater focus on the study of people and behaviors from a humanities basis, whereas the emphasis of the M.S. program leans towards research and theory.
-Your decision regarding which track to take, will be based on the academic and career goals that you have set for yourself.
+Your decision regarding which track to take will be based on the academic and career goals that you have set for yourself.
 Both programs are 2 years in duration.
 Fieldwork is not always required, although practical experience is regarded highly.